 What is RUMA?

 RUMA was established in November 1997 to promote the highest standards of food safety, animal health and animal welfare in the British livestock industry.
+Please see the Articles of Association June 2012.

 It is a unique, independent non-profit group involving organisations that represent all stages of the food chain from ‘farm to fork’.
 This reflects the importance of traceability, transparency and accountability at all stages in the chain: from primary food production, through processing, manufacturing and retailing to the final consumer.
 Its membership includes organisations representing interests in agriculture, veterinary practice, animal medicines industry, farm assurance, training, retailers, consumers and animal welfare interests.